mattcarlotta/nvfcApp/README.md

 * Temperature - Current GPU temperature (°C)
 * Fan Speed - Current GPU fan speed (%)

+## Known Application Quirks

+* If after loading a configuration and a curve has been altered, applied and invalidated, it will revert back to the last curve position prior to loading the curve.
+* The application will appear and function differently across Linux distros.
+For example, in Ubuntu 18 LTS, the About menu will not display a "close" button, however the "credits" tab will be clickable/viewable.
+In Linux Mint 18, the "credits" and "close" buttons will be displayed as disabled and unclickable.

 ## Notes
 ⚠️ On start up, this application only looks for a `default.csv` file within the application's directory.
 If missing, it'll load a pre-configured curve.